Wild orbits and generalised singularity modules: stratifications and quantisation: Introduction and main results

-Hence the complex geometry of $r$-semisimple orbits, as quotients of $G_r$, is controlled by such filtrations of Levi subsystems, which map to Levi factors of nested parabolic subgroups of $G$: see Def.~\ref{def:levi_filtration}, and (again) cf. Rmk.~\ref{rmk:fission} for the relation with fission.
-Further, as in the tame case, more is true:
+Therefore, the complex geometry of $r$-semisimple orbits is controlled by filtrations of Levi factors of nested parabolic subgroups of $G$ which contains the given maximal torus $T \sse G$.
+The latter match up with filtrations of \emph{Levi subsystems of} $\Phi$ (cf.~Def.~\ref{def:levi_filtration} +~Rmk.~\ref{rmk:fission}), and as mentioned above there is a finite stratification of $\mf t^r$ indexed by--- depth-bounded--- Levi filtrations of $\Phi$ (cf.~Lem.~\ref{lem:wild_stratification} +~Cor.~\ref{cor:truncated_wild_stratification}).
+It follows that: